 Which other types of testing can be combined with psychoeducational evaluations?

 Psychoeducational evaluations are often combined with social-emotional evaluations, especially when an individual is struggling with emotional concerns that may impact learning or academic performance.

 When academic problems are complex, or when clients desire a more thorough understanding of the processes underlying their difficulties, psychoeducational evaluations may also be combined with a neuropsychological evaluation.

 Do I need a referral?

 No referrals are required for psychoeducational evaluations, though they often result from the suggestion of teachers, therapists, and/or doctors.

 Insurance companies tend to reimburse for the cognitive testing portion of psychoeducational evaluations; but they are often more reluctant to cover academic evaluations, as they maintain that these should be conducted within the school system.

-Many of my clients choose to pursue private evaluations due to dissatisfaction with the assessments and reports done by a school psychologist.
+Many clients choose to pursue private evaluations due to dissatisfaction with the assessments and reports done by their schools.
 Depending on the situation, some clients may be reimbursed for the cost of academic testing by the school.